 FREQUENTLY ASKED QUESTIONS

-How do I peel peaches?
-Is it difficult?
+How do I peel peaches easily?

 Peeling peaches is actually very simple.
 You simply need to cover the ripe peaches with boiling water, then plunge into ice-cold water.
 The skins should slip right off, however here are some tips: